jjati/SQL-DATA-SOURCE/README.md

 ## Agent Database Dependency Diagram
 ## SQL QUERIES

 #### SQL UNION
+  1. This query returns the Bangalore Country from both agents and customer table.
+  2. This query combines the result of selected SELECT statement.
+It removes the duplicate between SELECT statement.
+  3.

 #### AVG SQL
 #### SQL CASE
 #### SQL CONCAT